macymuhia/mattgathu.github.io/_posts/2018-01-16-rust-reading-list.md

 > a nullable pointer like `Option<&T>`, you are taking advantage of the fact that options are laid out
 > flat in memory, whether they are `None` or `Some`.

+## Jan-28-2018

+**Title:** [Virtual Structs Part 2: Classes strike back][27]

+This post is about the **shortcomings of enums** in Rust, vs a class based approach.

+* **Memory bloat**

+Enums have a size equal to their largest variant, this is sometimes a handicap.
+Avoid this memory bloat enum variants have to interned more so those with a lot of associated data.
+On the other hand a classes approach would allow exact memory size.

+* **Common fields**

+To have common fields across enums variants requires having a struct wrapper around the enum to provide the shared fields.
+This doesn't feel natural.
+An class-based approach would simply have a base class containing the common fields that is inherited by the variants.

+* **Initialization of common fields**

+If an enum has a lot of variants, being able to extract the common initialization code into a function is important.
+Since Rust lacks special constructors, there's no way to write a function that initializes only the common fields of the enum variants.
+C++ and Java use initialization based on constructors.
+This approach is problematic but it makes it helps abstract over the initialization of base class fields from subclass fields.

+* **Refinement types**

+Rust currently lacks a way to "refine" the type of an enum to indicate the set of variants that it might be i.e. we can't make each variant its own type.
+Classes allow you to achieve this through inheritance.

 [1]: http://huonw.github.io/blog/2015/01/peeking-inside-trait-objects/
 [2]: http://huonw.github.io/blog/2014/07/what-does-rusts-unsafe-mean/